Valērijs Šabala: Podbeskidzie Bielsko-Biała

-After loan stints in Poland, the Czech Republic, Slovakia and Latvia, on August 4, 2017, Šabala signed a two-year contract with I liga side Podbeskidzie Bielsko-Biała.
+After loan stints in Poland, the Czech Republic, Slovakia and Latvia, on 4 August 2017, Šabala signed a two-year contract with I liga side Podbeskidzie Bielsko-Biała.
 He became the top scorer of the 2018–19 I liga season, scoring 12 goals.

 International career

-Šabala was a member of all international youth teams and made his debut for the Latvia national football team on 24 May 2013 in a friendly match against Qatar.
-In the next match he scored his first goals for the national team, scoring twice in a friendly against Turkey, becoming the youngest ever international goal scorer for Latvia.
+Šabala was a member of all international youth teams and made his debut for the Latvia senior team on 24 May 2013 in a friendly match against Qatar.
+In the next match, he scored his first goals for the national team, scoring twice in a friendly against Turkey, becoming the youngest ever international goal scorer for Latvia.
 His first official qualifier match was the 2014 World Cup qualifying match against Bosnia and Herzegovina.